bogovicj/dais_learnathon_2019/README.md

 3) How to numerically invert a displacement field.
 4) Adding deformation fields is not the same as composing them.

+## Point rendering example

+This example reiterates some of the topics we've learned about in other examples with a more realistic example.
+Before starting, make sure you've downloaded [this sample data](https://ndownloader.figshare.com/files/15516080?private_link=3780c3a7f7106d647104) and extracted the contents of the zip file into this repositories `resources` folder.

+The light image data comes from [An unbiased template of the Drosophila brain and ventral nerve cord](https://doi.org/10.1101/376384).
+The EM image data come from the [Complete Electron Microscopy Volume of the Brainof Adult Drosophila melanogaster ("FAFB")](https://doi.org/10.1016/j.cell.2018.06.019) image data [available here](https://www.temca2data.org/), and the synapse predictions from those data are from [Synaptic Cleft Segmentation in Non-Isotropic Volume Electron Microscopy of the Complete Drosophila Brain](https://arxiv.org/abs/1805.02718)

 # Tips for a joyful transformation experience

 * **Save your transforms to disk** when transforming images.